glangmead/writing/frege_russell/russell_theory_of_types.md

 > Note that there cannot be a real variable in any proposition; for what contains a real variable is a propositional function, not a proposition.

+I raised my eyebrow and felt honest suspense when Russell says:

+> How are we to interpret the word _all_ in such propositions as "all men are mortal?"

+The piece he wants to emphasize is that there's a variable being implicitly quantified over in this proposition.
+We can rephrase it as "(x).if x is a man, x is mortal".
+So what does x range over?
+He uses the term _range of significance_ to describe the possible inputs to a given propositional function.
+It can't be too large of a collection, because we want to avoid the paradoxes.
+He says of the range:

+> [the range] falls short of all imaginable values of x, though it exceeds the values which are men

+But the range of significance must also be _implicit_.
+If it was explicit, as in "(x).if x is an i, then if x is a man x is mortal", then what is the new range of significance of this proposition that includes the clause about "being an i"?
+This particular move on his part seems to really point towards types, with their atomic identity which is not carved from something larger.

+> We thus reach the conclusion that "all men are mortal" means "if x is a man, x is mortal, always," where always means "for all values of the function 'if x is a man, x is mortal.'"

+## IV.
+The Hierarchy of Types

+> A type is defined as the range of significance of a propositional function, i.e., as the collection of arguments for which the said function has values.

+We will solve the paradoxes by placing some of the objects under discussion into a higher type.
+What's the lowest type?
+He says we don't need to have our hands on that, we just need relative types.
+Perhaps we only need them mid-argument when the self-reference gets heated.
+He says:

+> It is unnecessary, in practice, to know what objects belong to the lowest type, or even whether the lowest type of variable occurring in a given context is that of individuals or some other.
+For in practice only the relative types of variables are relevant; thus the lowest type occurring in a given context may be called that of individuals so far as that context is concerned.

+So we can use "individuals" to describe the lowest level we have around mid-argument.

+Propositions that contain only individuals as apparent variables are called _first-order propositions_.

+The totality of first order propositions is a type.
+Propositions in which first-order propositions, but no higher order, occur as apparent variables are second-order propositions.
+These can be used in third-order propositions, etc.

+Resolving the paradoxes takes differing amounts of work.
+But we can resolve the Epimenides paradox by restating it as

+    E': all first-order propositions affirmed by me are false

+which is a second-order proposition, and so can't be plugged back into E'.

+So far we have a hierarchy of types of propositions.
+He also points out that we can convert propositions into functions by substituting a variable x whenever some constituent, say a, occurs.
+I suppose we'd call this lambda abstraction these days.